David Tennant: Early life and education

-Tennant was born David John McDonald in Bathgate on 18 April 1971, the son of Helen (née McLeod) and Alexander "Sandy" McDonald.
-His father was a minister who served as the Moderator of the General Assembly of the Church of Scotland.
-He grew up with his brother Blair and sister Karen in Ralston, where his father was the local minister.
-Two of his maternal great-grandparents, William and Agnes Blair, were Ulster Protestants from Derry who were among the signatories of the Ulster Covenant in 1912; William was also a member of the Orange Order.
-Tennant's maternal grandfather, footballer Archie McLeod, met William and Agnes' daughter Nellie while playing for Derry City FC.
-McLeod was descended from tenant farmers from the Isle of Mull.
-Tennant was born with an extra toe on his right foot; he has also suffered from anxiety since childhood.
+Tennant was born David John McDonald in Bathgate, West Lothian, on 18 April 1971, the son of Helen and Alexander "Sandy" McDonald.
+His father was a Presbyterian minister who served as the Moderator of the General Assembly of the Church of Scotland, and his mother was a charity worker.
+Tennant grew up in Paisley with an older brother and older sister.
+Tennant was born with an extra toe on his right foot.
+He has suffered from acute anxiety since childhood.

+Tennant's maternal grandfather, Derry City F.C. footballer Archie McLeod, was descended from tenant farmers from the Isle of Mull.
+On the genealogy documentary programme Who Do You Think You Are? in 2006, Tennant learnt that his mother's maternal grandparents, William and Agnes Blair, were Ulster Protestants from Derry who were among the signatories of the Ulster Covenant in 1912; William was also a member of the Orange Order.

-At the age of three, Tennant told his parents that he wanted to become an actor because he was a fan of Doctor Who, but they encouraged him to aim for more conventional work.
-He later said that he was "absurdly single-minded" in pursuing an acting career.
-He watched almost every Doctor Who episode for years and once spoke to Fourth Doctor actor Tom Baker at a book-signing event in Glasgow.
-He was educated at Ralston Primary School and Paisley Grammar School; he acted in various school productions.
-His talent was noticed by actress Edith MacArthur, who told his parents that she believed he would become a successful theatre actor after she saw him perform when he was 10 years old.
+At the age of three, Tennant told his parents that he wanted to become an actor because he was a fan of Doctor Who, but they encouraged him to pursue a more conventional career to ensure financial security.
+Nevertheless he was "absurdly single-minded" in pursuing an acting career.
+Tennant was educated at Ralston Primary School and Paisley Grammar School.
+His performance as the title role in a school production of the musical Gypsum's Journey was noticed by actress Edith MacArthur, who told his parents that she believed they would one day act together on stage.
+They ultimately did twice, in a 1987 Royal Lyceum production of Hay Fever and a 1994 Dundee Rep production of Long Day's Journey into Night.

-Tennant attended Saturday classes at the Royal Conservatoire of Scotland before passing an official audition at the age of 16, becoming one of their youngest students and studying there between the ages of 17 and 20.
-In 1991, Tennant obtained here a BA degree in Dramatic Studies.
+From the age of 11, Tennant attended Saturday classes at the Royal Conservatoire of Scotland.
+He passed the entry audition at the age of 16, becoming one of their youngest students.
+In 1991, Tennant obtained a BA degree in Dramatic Studies (accredited by the University of Glasgow).

-After discovering that there was another David McDonald already represented by the actor's union Equity, he created his stage name by adopting the surname of Pet Shop Boys frontman Neil Tennant, whom he had seen in Smash Hits.
-He later legally changed his surname to comply with rules set by the American Screen Actors Guild (which was later merged into SAG-AFTRA).
+Tennant uses a stage name because another David McDonald was already represented by the actor's union Equity.
+He adopted the surname of Pet Shop Boys frontman Neil Tennant after looking through an issue of the music magazine Smash Hits for inspiration.
+By 2013, he had legally changed his surname to Tennant to comply with rules set by the American Screen Actors Guild (which was later merged into SAG-AFTRA).